 - Various tools are available for adding, deleting and changing user and group definitions.
-All information about users and groups are in plain text files.

-- SuSE has YaST

-- Red Hat has Nautilus

-- Webmin is popular
+All information about users and groups are in plain text files. - SuSE has YaST - Red Hat has Nautilus and redhat-config- tools - Webmin is popular - linuxconf was popular, but should not be used - useradd, userdel, usermod, groupadd, groupdel, groupmod are common

-- linuxconf is/was popular

-- useradd, userdel, usermod, groupadd, groupdel, groupmod are common